sebastiendonadio/devopsmlops/chapters/16-chapter14.md

 ##  Environmental Impact of ML Models

 The last topic in this book is the environmental impact of ML models.
-While we are all aware of the amazing achievements of ML models, we are not privy to their environmental impact.
+While we are all aware of the amazing achievements of ML models, we may not be privy to their environmental impact.
 Training ML models requires storage and processing power to analyze vast amounts of data and run multiple experiments across days and weeks.
-This is quantified in terms of carbon emissions.
+This is quantifiable in terms of carbon emissions.

 It is recommended that when you are building pipelines and training ML models, you also calculate the carbon emissions.
 CodeCarbon   [[5]](Chapter14.html#ftnt5)       is a software package that seamlessly integrates into the Python codebase.
 The solution was jointly developed by Mila, a world leader in AI research based in Montreal, GAMMA, BCG’s global data science and AI team, Haverford College in Pennsylvania, and Comet.ml, an MLOps solution provider.
 It estimates the amount of carbon dioxide ($CO_2$) produced by the computing resources used to execute the code.
 The objective is to incentivize developers to optimize their code efficiency in terms of carbon emissions.